Baggins800/elytica-laravel-Tutorial/Part 2.md

     $table->double('unit_cost');
     $table->foreignIdFor(model: App\Models\User::class);
 ```
+After adding fields to the migration, remember to run `php artisan migrate` to create the table and fields.
+In a production system with active users, you should never change historically created migrations but adding fields, you should instead create a new migration with `php artisan make:migration add_fields_to_sometablename_table`.
 As a user, we need a place to define our food.
 Here we can create a Filament resource:

 ```